Position Title: Hope Campus Christian Academy (HCCA) Teacher

 - Strong verbal and written communication in English

-- Humble and self-aware of our cultural lenses, and how that can distort views and limit relational benefits
+- Humble and self-aware of a cultural lens and how it can distort views and limit relational benefit.

-- Implements additional material and/or study to support curriculum objectives.
+- Implement additional material and/or study to support curriculum objectives

-- Records regularly reported grades and parent conferences.
+- Record regularly reported grades and parent conferences

-- Plans for quarterly instructional units with measurable outcomes per grade level.
+- Plan for quarterly instruction units with measurable outcomes per grade level.